gjohannventer/Dashboard/README.md

 - Uptime: check that there was no pod downtime and that they are healthy (pod in crashbackloop or error state can cause pod not to restart
 - Failure Rate: Errors per second / response rate per second.
 - Latency: Response time for our requests)
-- Resource usage: CPU, RAM usage per pod.
+- Resource usage: CPU, Memory usage per pod.

 ## Final Dashboard
 *TODO*: Create a Dashboard containing graphs that capture all the metrics of your KPIs and adequately representing your SLIs and SLOs.
 Include a screenshot of the dashboard here, and write a text description of what graphs are represented in the dashboard.

+![][image12]
+![][image13]

+- Uptime Backend Service
+- Uptime Frontend Service
+- 50x Errors
+- 40x Errors
+- Failed responses per second
+- Average response time on 200(success) returns
+- backend memory usage
+- frontend memory usage
+- backend CPU usage
+- frontend CPU usage
+- Pod restarts per namespace
+- Pods not ready